espressif/esp-idf/docs/en/api-reference/system/mm.rst

 .. list::

-   - :cpp:enumerator:`MMU_MEM_CAP_EXEC`.
-This capability indicates that the virtual memory address has the execute permission.
+    - :cpp:enumerator:`MMU_MEM_CAP_EXEC`: This capability indicates that the virtual memory address has the execute permission.
 Note this permission scope is within the MMU hardware.
-   - :cpp:enumerator:`MMU_MEM_CAP_READ`.
-This capability indicates that the virtual memory address has the read permission.
+    - :cpp:enumerator:`MMU_MEM_CAP_READ`: This capability indicates that the virtual memory address has the read permission.
 Note this permission scope is within the MMU hardware.
-   - :cpp:enumerator:`MMU_MEM_CAP_WRITE`.
-This capability indicates that the virtual memory address has the write permission.
+    - :cpp:enumerator:`MMU_MEM_CAP_WRITE`: This capability indicates that the virtual memory address has the write permission.
 Note this permission scope is within the MMU hardware.
-   - :cpp:enumerator:`MMU_MEM_CAP_32BIT`.
-This capability indicates that the virtual memory address allows for 32 bits or multiples of 32 bits access.
+    - :cpp:enumerator:`MMU_MEM_CAP_32BIT`: This capability indicates that the virtual memory address allows for 32 bits or multiples of 32 bits access.
-   - :cpp:enumerator:`MMU_MEM_CAP_8BIT`.
-This capability indicates that the virtual memory address allows for 8 bits or multiples of 8 bits access.
+    - :cpp:enumerator:`MMU_MEM_CAP_8BIT`: This capability indicates that the virtual memory address allows for 8 bits or multiples of 8 bits access.

 .. only:: esp32

-   8 MB external memory addresses (from 0x40400000 to 0x40C00000) which have the :cpp:enumerator:`MMU_MEM_CAP_EXEC` and :cpp:enumerator:`MMU_MEM_CAP_READ` capabilities are not avaiable for users to allocate, due to hardware limitations.
+    8 MB external memory addresses (from 0x40400000 to 0x40C00000) which have the :cpp:enumerator:`MMU_MEM_CAP_EXEC` and :cpp:enumerator:`MMU_MEM_CAP_READ` capabilities are not available for users to allocate, due to hardware limitations.

 .. only:: esp32s2

     4 MB external memory addresses (from 0x40400000 to 0x40800000) which have the :cpp:enumerator:`MMU_MEM_CAP_EXEC` and :cpp:enumerator:`MMU_MEM_CAP_READ` capabilities are not avaiable for users to allocate, due to hardware limitations.

 You can call :cpp:func:`esp_mmu_map_get_max_consecutive_free_block_size` to know the largest consecutive mappable block size with certain capabilities.